Tennessee Titans vs. Indianapolis Colts NFL Week 3 Odds, Plays and Insights for September 26, 2021

 Over/under insights

-- Of 17 games last year, Tennessee played 13 with over 48 points scored, its current matchup's total.
+- Tennessee and its opponent combined to score over 48 points, the current matchup's point total, in 13 of 17 games last season.

-- Nine of Indianapolis' 17 games last season went over 48 total points scored.
+- Indianapolis' games went over 48 total points scored in nine of 17 matchups last season.

-- The two teams averaged a combined 10.9 more points per game (58.9) a season ago than this game's total of 48 points.
+- These two teams averaged a combined 58.9 points per game a season ago, 10.9 more points than the total of 48 set for this matchup.

-- Opponents of these teams averaged a combined 50 points per game last season, two more than the point total in this matchup.
+- The Titans and the Colts saw their opponents average a combined two more points per game last season than the over/under of 48 set in this outing.

-- The average point total for Titans games last year was 2.3 more points than the over/under of 48 in this matchup.
+- The Titans' average point total in outings last year was 50.3, 2.3 points higher than the total in this game.

-- The average point total for the Colts in 2020 was equal to this game's over/under.
+- Colts games in 2020 averaged an over/under that equals the point total in this matchup.

 Titans stats and trends

-- The Titans covered the spread three times last season (3-3 ATS) when playing as at least 5.5-point favorites.
+- When playing as at least 5.5-point favorites last season, the Titans had an ATS record of 3-3.

-- Tennessee's games went over the point total 12 out of 16 times last season.
+- Tennessee and its opponents combined to hit the over 12 out of 16 times last season.

-- Tennessee was 7-5 against the spread and 10-2 overall last season when the team put up more than 22.6 points.
+- Tennessee was 7-5 against the spread and 10-2 overall last season when the team notched more than 22.6 points.

-- In games that Tennessee picked up more than 332.1 yards last year, the team was 6-6 against the spread and 10-2 overall.
+- Tennessee was 6-6 against the spread and 10-2 overall when the team piled up over 332.1 yards last season.

-- The Titans had 12 giveaways last year, while the Colts had 25 takeaways.
+- Last year the Titans had 12 turnovers, 13 fewer than the Colts had takeaways (25).

 - Click over to SISportsbook and get the latest odds on this matchup.